vllm-project/vllm-blog-source/_posts/2025-01-09-struct-decode-intro.md

 **TL/DR**:

 - Structured decoding allows precise control over LLM output formats
-- vLLM now supports both outlines and XGrammar backends for structured decoding
+- vLLM now supports both [outlines](https://github.com/dottxt-ai/outlines) and [XGrammar](https://github.com/mlc-ai/xgrammar) backends for structured decoding
-- Recent XGrammar integration brings up to 5x improvement in tokens generations
+- Recent XGrammar integration brings up to 5x improvement in time per output token (TPOT) under load
 - Upcoming v1 release focuses on enhanced performance and better batch supports

 _[vLLM](https://blog.vllm.ai/2023/06/20/vllm.html) is the high-throughput and efficient inference engine for running **large-language models** (LLMs).
 In this post, we will explore the annotated history of language models, describe the current state of structured decoding in vLLM, as well as the recent integration with [XGrammar](https://github.com/vllm-project/vllm/pull/10785), and [share our tentative roadmap for future improvements](https://github.com/vllm-project/vllm/issues/8779)._